Nike Vomero 17 Running Shoe Review

 Our Verdict

-The Nike Vomero 17 isn't well-suited to marathon racing and isn't intended to be a racing shoe.
-While it has a fair amount of cushioning, it's not quite protective enough for running the full length of a marathon.
+The Nike Vomero 17 isn't really well-suited to marathon racing and isn't intended to be a racing shoe.
+While it has an acceptable amount of cushioning, it's not quite protective enough for running the full length of a marathon.
 Beyond that, it's simply too heavy and lacking in energy return for performance racing at longer distances.
+On the plus side, the stack height is quite substantial in the heel.

 Pros